- Conditions We Treat

 Once the patient has been diagnosed with Hodgkin lymphoma, a variety of other tests are conducted to work out how far the cancer has spread, and what stage it has reached.
 These include:

-At CCL, patients with Hodgkin lymphoma are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT, from our Haemato-Oncology department, headed by Professor Ray Powles, CBE.
+At CCL, patients with Hodgkin lymphoma are treated by a specialist multidisciplinary team from our Haemato-Oncology department, headed by Professor Ray Powles, CBE.
 This team works together to create a treatment plan to suit the individual needs of the patient.